• Home

 Make Ahead

-You can prep the beef (slice and refrigerate) and mix the sauce ingredients (minus the cornstarch slurry) up to a day ahead.
-Everything stays in the fridge until you’re ready to cook.
+You can slice the beef and refrigerate it or you can mix up the sauce ingredients (except for the cornstarch slurry) the day before.
+Everything goes in the fridge until you’re ready to cook.
+It saves a few minutes for the active prep time and makes it easier to cook during the week.

 Recommended Tools

-A silicone spatula is what I use to scrape the bottom of the insert after sautéing — it’s flexible enough to get into the edges and won’t scratch the pot.
-Small thing, but it prevents a lot of burn notices.
+I use a silicone spatula to scrape the insert after I finish sautéing.
+It is flexible and allows me to get into the edges of the insert and won’t scratch the pot.
+It is a small detail, but it prevents a lot of burn marks.

 Frequently Asked Questions